 REVISED

-Make the changes shown under “Proposed changes” for CID 7212 in <this document>, which clarify that “mode set Quiet Channel elements” (i.e. Quiet Channel elements with the AP Quiet Mode field equal to 1) only apply to infrastructure BSSen.
+Make the changes shown under “Proposed changes” for CID 7212 in <this document>, which clarify that “mode set Quiet Channel elements” (i.e. Quiet Channel elements with the AP Quiet Mode field equal to 1) only apply to infrastructure BSSes.